Internal Medicine

 Neurological Disorders

-Neurological diseases in the horse can be very subtle and challenging both to diagnose and manage.
-Our skilled clinicians undertake thorough and careful neurological examinations to determine the nature of the disorder.
-Additional diagnostics such as radiography and cerebrospinal fluid analysis may also be performed.
+Neurological diseases in horses can be subtle and complex, often requiring skilled examination and diagnostics for accurate diagnosis and management.
+Our experienced clinicians perform thorough and careful neurological assessments to identify the nature and location of any disorders.
+Additional diagnostics such as radiography and cerebrospinal fluid (CSF) analysis are frequently utilised to further evaluate these conditions.

 Muscular Disorders

-Muscular disorders are relatively common in the horse and may contribute to exercise intolerance and poor performance.
-Diagnostic work-up of muscular disorder may involve blood sampling, exercise testing and muscle biopsy.
-Samples can be submitted to a neuromuscular laboratory in the US, which offers histopathological assessment of muscle biopsy samples to evaluate equine muscle disorders such as recurrent equine rhabdomyolysis (tying-up) and polysaccharide storage myopathy (PSSM).
+Muscular disorders are a common cause of exercise intolerance and poor performance in horses.
+Diagnosing these conditions requires a multi-faceted approach, which may include blood testing, exercise testing, and muscle biopsy.
+When needed, muscle biopsy samples are submitted to a specialised neuromuscular laboratory in the U.S., where histopathological assessments help diagnose conditions such as recurrent equine rhabdomyolysis (tying-up) and polysaccharide storage myopathy (PSSM).

 Ophthalmology